mshoaib6/mshoaib6.github.io/_pages/about.md

 # News:

+- **Oct '25**: Invited to serve as a reviewer for IEEE Transactions on Information Forensics & Security (TIFS).
+- **Aug '25**: Workshop paper accepted to the 1st XR Security Workshop, co-located with ACM MobiHoc 2025.
 - **Jul '25**: "*Rethinking Tamper-Evident Logging: A High-Performance, Co-Designed Auditing System*" has been accepted at [ACM CCS '25](https://www.sigsac.org/ccs/CCS2025/).
 - **Jul '25**: Talk proposal for "*REALITYCHECK: An ATT&CK-Aligned, Principled, and Automated Investigation of AR/VR Attacks*" has been accepted at MITRE's [ATT&CKcon 6.0](https://na.eventscloud.com/website/82912/).
 - **Jul '25**: Was awarded a travel grant to attend USENIX Security '25.